• Blue Steel #2

 Every knife comes with a free Saya(Sheath) for durability.
 We also provide paid after-sales services with Sakai City Japanese knife workshop.

-Blue Steel #2 is an alloy created by adding tungsten and chromium to White Steel #2.
+Blue Steel #2 is an alloy created by adding chromium and tungsten to White Steel #2.
+These additions result in:

 White Steel #2 vs Blue Steel #2